 If you only want the modern, warehouse-native cohort built for data teams, start with our best modern BI tools guide — this piece is the broader field, legacy included.

-That divergence almost always traces to one root cause: metric logic lives in dashboards instead of a governed layer.
-When "active user," "revenue," or "churn" is defined inside each report — a filter here, a calculated field there — every new dashboard is a new chance to define it slightly differently.
+1. Where does metric logic live?
+Is there a governed model of metrics, dimensions, joins, and access policies defined once and reused everywhere — or is "active user," "revenue," or "churn" defined inside each report, a filter here, a calculated field there, so every new dashboard is a new chance to define it slightly differently?
 Six months in you have fifteen versions of the same metric and no way to say which is right.
-The polished chart was never the problem.
-The missing foundation was.
+Also ask whether that model is SQL-first and decoupled from any single BI surface, so it can serve dashboards, embedded apps, and AI from the same definitions.
+This is the single biggest predictor of whether everything above it stays trustworthy.

 Cube — the agentic analytics platform, built on a semantic layer